Travel Insurance FAQs

 Yes, it is possible to do so up until the point you leave your home to commence your trip.
 However, we would not recommend this, as you would not have any Cancellation Cover in place should you have to cancel your trip, for an insured reason, before travel commences.

-No, but you do need to update us if any of your circumstances such as medical conditions change.
+No, you do not need to inform us of every trip you take, however, you do need to update us if any of your circumstances change – such as any medical conditions.

 10. What cover is available under my policy in relation to Coronavirus (COVID-19)?